Colloquium 03/05: Dr. Colin Lawson on Young Tableau Reconstruction Using Jeu De Taquin

-Note: This is the twenty-fourth in a series of spotlights on Mathematics and Statistics Faculty.
-Dr. Md Istiaq Hossain joined us as a professor in Fall 2023.
+Editor's Note: This is the twenty-fifth in a series of spotlights on Mathematics and Statistics faculty.
+Mr. Robert Payne joined us as a lecturer in Summer 2001.

 Do you have a hobby or collect something?
 How did you get into that?